donnachaforde/donnachaforde/README.md

 Perhaps the best place to start is at my GitHub.io page [here](https://donnachaforde.github.io) where I outline details on code examples, posts & blogs and my lecture contents.

+If you're just checking out my profile, the best place is on [LinkedIn](https://www.linkedin.com/in/donnachaforde/).

 <!--
 **donnachaforde/donnachaforde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.